How Green Was My Valley (1941) Director: John Ford

 The beginning of the movie is pastoral: the hills are green and the townsfolk are friendly.
 As the film progresses, the plot becomes episodic and we experience a number of small changes in the Morgan family, but the most significant shift in the plot occurs when wages are cut at the local coal mine.
 The elder Morgan is unable to persuade the owners to pay fair wages so the workers strike, despite Mr. Morgan’s objections against “socialism.”
 Eventually, the coal mine reopens, but not all the workers in town may return to work.
 They become more despairing from this point on.
 Several of the Morgan boys leave to find work in America.
 Huw’s older sister submits to a loveless marriage for her own security, despite her true love for the town preacher.
 And Huw attends a school where the boys and the teacher are abusive.
 Things begin to fall apart for the Morgan family and their beautiful valley.
 In the end, Gwilym Morgan dies during an accident in the coal mine, devastating the town and the Morgan family.

 The film closes with fond reflections and beautiful imagery from a much older Huw (as in the beginning):

 How Green Was My Valley rather infamously beat Citizen Kane and The Maltese Falcon for Best Picture at the Academy Awards in 1941.
-It was nominated for ten Academy Awards, and won five, including a Best Director award for John Ford, a genius who is typically celebrated for his Western genre films.
+It was nominated for ten Academy Awards, and won five, including a Best Director award for John Ford.
 The film brings together the fiery relationship between directorial genius, John Ford, and Fox producer, Darryl Zanuck.
 With How Green Was My Valley, 20th Century Fox initially intended to create another massive epic akin to Gone With the Wind, shot on location in Wales, but the outbreak of World War II made that dream impossible.